 Now, the counter service is great, but not exactly conducive to chat.
 If you’ve come with one other person, you can either both go up with all your stuff and then find somewhere to sit with your plates of food, or send one person up while the other keeps a seat.
 Quite a few people seemed to be happily leaving their bags unattended, but bugger that.
 Leaving your shit to get nicked in a busy Soho restaurant is a very bad idea.
 So I’d say it was better for small groups of friends than one-on-one dining.

-We visited Vapiano on a Monday night so it was relatively quiet, but the Soho branch has loads of seating even if you visit at busier times.
+price of viagra in uk We visited Vapiano on a Monday night so it was relatively quiet, but the Soho branch has loads of seating even if you visit at busier times.
 We visited on invitation from the restaurant and tried pretty much everything, but you just have to go for the pasta, even if – like me – it isn’t usually your thing.
 Mains are £7-10 each and – with the exception of the salad – portions are generous.
 Whatever you have, make sure you get that lobster sauce poured all over it.
 I’d bathe in the stuff if I could, Cleopatra style.

 You can find Vapiano at 84 Wardour St, W1F 0TQ and peruse their menus online.